Christmas is a great time to celebrate Jesus. However, it is also a very busy time, so we need to be intentional.

 37 Prayer stars

-Christmas can be a tough time of year for many reasons, including grieve and loss.
+Christmas can be a tough time of year for many reasons and can include feelings of grief and loss.
 Use this simple activity to review the good and the difficult things of this year.
-Simply make cardboard prayer stars to go on your Christmas tree with smiles or sad faces on to acknowledge your feelings of joy and sorrow.
+Make cardboard prayer stars to go on your Christmas tree with smiles or sad faces on to acknowledge your feelings of joy and sorrow.
 You can find this activity in Josh has to stay in hospital, part of the Held in Hope series of books for children age 2+ dealing with sickness, death and bereavement.

 38 Star cards